mdarifahammedreza/MERN-SEC/README.md

 # Web Development Course

-Welcome to the **Web Development Course**!
+Welcome to the **Web Development Course(MERN)**!
 This course is designed to take you from a beginner to a proficient web developer, covering both frontend and backend technologies.
 By the end of this course, you will be able to build dynamic, responsive, and full-stack web applications.

 ---